JBamberger/sudoku/README.md

 Sudoku solving average (various difficulty levels): `0.3ms`.

 At the moment there are no safeguards to limit the worst-case time.
 It can be significantly higher than the average.

-## Outdated information

-Idea:

-1. Read an image file / take an image.
-2. Detect the sudoku within.
-3. Solve the sudoku.
-4. Render the solution into the image.

-Current problems:

-- [x] Sudoku detection is not complete
-- [x] Digit classifier can be trained on MNIST but there is no input normalization therefore the classifier does not work.
-- [ ] The classifier has a very low accuracy.
-- [ ] Hardcoded paths
-- [x] No sudoku solver
-- [ ] The entire pipeline is probably not very robust and there are no tests.
-- [ ] Probably a lot more